Ministry of Finance seeks public feedback 1

 Financial Reporting in Singapore

-The Companies Act calls for an audited set of financial statements, made up to not more than six months earlier than each Annual General Meeting, to be offered to the shareholders at the assembly.
-Generally, if an organization integrated into Singapore has one or more subsidiaries, it should prepare consolidated monetary statements unless it meets positive standards as furnished for in FRS 27 Consolidated and Separate Financial Statements.
-Economic statements beneath the Companies Act encompass the balance sheet and earnings declaration collectively with explanatory notes.
-With the Companies (Accounting Standards) Regulations 2002 getting into operation for monetary intervals on or after 1 January 2003, a complete set of economic statements will contain the stability sheet, income statement, statement of adjustments in fairness, coins flow declaration explanatory notes.
+The Companies Act calls for an audited set of financial statements, made up to not more than six months before each Annual General Meeting, to be offered to the shareholders at the assembly.
+Generally, suppose an organization integrated into Singapore has one or more subsidiaries.
+In that case, it should prepare consolidated monetary statements unless it meets positive standards furnished for in FRS 27 Consolidated and Separate Financial Statements.
+Economic reports beneath the Companies Act collectively encompass the balance sheet and earnings declaration with explanatory notes.
+With the Companies (Accounting Standards) Regulations 2002 getting into operation for monetary intervals on or after Jan 1, 2003, a complete set of economic statements will contain the stability sheet, income statement, statement of adjustments in fairness, coins flow declaration explanatory notes.

 The financial statements must be followed using the administrators’ and auditors’ reviews and an announcement from the directors declaring that the monetary statements display a true and fair view.
 It is reasonable to consider that the organization can fairly pay its debts as they become due.